-It can be very difficult for someone to admit that they have a problem, and you may find your loved one is reluctant to see a healthcare professional about a suspected eating disorder.
-Research suggests that getting an early diagnosis and treatment improves outcomes, so attempts to approach your loved one are an important process in their recovery.
+It can be very difficult for someone to acknowledge that they have a problem, and you may find your loved one is reluctant to see a healthcare professional about a suspected eating disorder.
+Research suggests that getting an early diagnosis and treatment improves outcomes, so attempts to approach your loved one are important to their recovery.

 You are not alone.
-Help and support is available before and after you have approached your family member.
-Eating Disorders Victoria offers support for families (including siblings and friends) to help you to express your feelings, get suggestions on strategies to help, and to find out what types of support services are available.
-The Butterfly Foundation also offers support for family members and other people affected by eating disorders.
+Help and support is available before and after you have approached your family member. offers support for Victorian families and peers to help you to express your feelings, get suggestions on strategies to help, and to find out what types of support services are available.
+The also offers support for family members and other people affected by eating disorders.

 Understand the symptoms of eating disorders

 It can be difficult to know if your loved one has an eating disorder, because the signs and symptoms can be hard to detect.
-These include:
+Some common signs include:

-- unusual eating and exercising behaviours that are hidden from friends and family
+- unusual eating and exercising behaviours that may also be hidden from friends and family

 - feelings of shame, guilt and disgust about their eating behaviours

-- denial that they have disordered eating patterns
+- lack of awareness or denial that they are engaging in disordered eating behaviours